Understanding the Impact of Evaluation Metrics in Kinetic Models for Consensus-based Segmentation: Introduction

 The primary objective of image segmentation is to partition an image into distinct pixel regions that exhibit homogeneous characteristics, including spatial proximity, intensity values, color variations, texture patterns, brightness levels, and contrast differences, thereby enabling more effective analysis and interpretation of the visual data.
 The application of image segmentation methods plays an important role in clinical research by facilitating the study of anatomical structures, highlighting regions of interest, and measuring tissue volume \cite{A_etal,BAJT,CMFPRC,M_etal,N_etal,SA}.
 In this context, the accurate recognition of areas affected by pathologies can have great impact for more precise early diagnosis and monitoring in a great variety of disease that range from brain tumors to skin lesions.

 Over the past decades, a variety of computational strategies and mathematical approaches have been developed to address image segmentation challenges.
 Among these, deep learning techniques and neural networks have emerged as one of the most widely used methods in contemporary image segmentation tasks \cite{HJHK,IJKPMH,LSLZ,KWKP,RFB,YAZYT,ZRMNJ, LABC, LPB}.
 Leveraging a set of examples, these techniques are capable of approximating the complex nonlinear relationship between inputs and desired outputs.
+While deep learning models excel in complex segmentation problems, their dependence on large annotated datasets remains a significant challenge, particularly in fields such as biomedical imaging, where data availability is limited and manual labeling can be both expensive and time-consuming.
 A different approach is based on clustering methods \cite{CDA,FK,JMF,QFB,PGK,K}.
-Recently, a kinetic approach for clustering problems for image segmentation has been introduced in \cite{CPLFZ,HPV}.
+These methods group pixels with similar characteristics, effectively partitioning the image into distinct regions.
+Clustering-based methods offer an attractive alternative to deep learning techniques, as they do not require supervised training and therefore, can be used on small, unlabeled datasets.
+In this direction , a kinetic approach for unsupervised clustering problems for image segmentation has been introduced in \cite{CPLFZ,HPV}.
 In these works, microscopic consensus-type models have been connected to image segmentation tasks by considering the pixels of an image as a interacting system where each particle is characterised by its space position and a feature determining the gray level.
 A virtual interaction between particles will then determine the asymptotic formation a finite number of clusters.
 Hence, a segmentation mask is generated by assigning the mean of their gray levels to each cluster of particles and by applying a binary threshold.
 Among the various nonlinear compromise terms that have been proposed in the literature, we will consider the Hegselmann-Krause model described in \cite{HK,RK2002} where it is supposed that each agent may only interact with other agent that are sufficiently close.
 This type of interaction is classically known as bounded confidence interaction function.
 As a result, two pixel will interact based on their distance in space and their gray level.
 The approach developed in \cite{CPLFZ} is based on the methods of kinetic theory for consensus formation.
-In the last decades, after the first model developed in \cite{D,DNAW,F,SWS}, several approaches have been designed to investigate the emergence of patterns and collective structures for large systems of agents/particles \cite{BT,CFL,MT14}.
+In the last decades, after the first model developed in \cite{D,DNAW,F,SWS}, several approaches have been designed to investigate the emergence of patterns and collective structures for large systems of agents/particles \cite{BT,CFL,MT14,FF}.
 To this end, the flexibility of kinetic-type equations have been of paramount importance to link the microscopic scale and the macroscopic observable scale \cite{APTZ,CFRT2010,DW2015,FR,PTTZ,PT2013,T}.